 Ask a family member for a second set of hands to help grab and pull out the tube/cord when it reaches the drilled hole near the bottom of the wall.

 Thread your cables through the tube and out the bottom hole and connect to the back of the TV on the wall and cable box/DVR below.

 All done!
 It took about 2 hours from start to finish.
 The hardest part was figuring out where to place the holes in the wall.

-If you can’t find a kit in your area.
-Here is the one that I used: TV In-Wall Cover and Power Kit
+If you can’t find a kit in your area: Here is the In-Wall KIT that I used: TV In-Wall Cover and Power Kit

 You can find out more about how I transformed this unused bedroom into a fitness room in these posts: